dsander/vagrant-ansible/README.md

 # DEPRECATED

-As ansible support now is build in vagrant itself this plugin is now DEPRECATED, have a look at the official [documentation](http://docs.vagrantup.com/v2/provisioning/ansible.html) on how to use it.
+As ansible support now is build into vagrant itself this plugin is now DEPRECATED, have a look at the official [documentation](http://docs.vagrantup.com/v2/provisioning/ansible.html) on how to use it.